 MEDICAL ATTENTION

 Each athlete must have on file with the athletic director’s office a health certificate signed by his/her doctor and parents.
+Coaches will also keep a file of students physical on hand when traveling to away events.
 A copy of the physical form is included in the Appendix.
 The procedure for handling injuries is as follows: If the injury occurs in practice and is of a serious nature, the athlete will be transported to the hospital emergency room.
 Parents will be notified by telephone immediately.
 If the injury is minor, a member of the coaching staff will treat it and notify parents if deemed necessary.
 If, at any time, parents need information or have questions concerning injuries, please call any member of the coaching staff, and they will be happy to answer your questions.
 Any athlete diagnosed with a concussion must have a concussion release form and it must be signed by a physician (MD, DO, PAC, ATC, NP) before an athlete can return to practice and/or games.

 TRANSPORTATION